 |Venus Fly Traps - notice the bee stealing water from the lower pot|

 People often comment that venus fly traps do not flower, that is absolute garbage spread by people who desperately want to appear intelligent and knowledgeable.
 What they probably mean is that the traps are made of leaf and not made of flower.
-This is kind of obvious, I can not think of any carnivorous plant that traps food with their flowers.
+This is kind of obvious, even children know this by looking at them.
+I can not think of any carnivorous plant that traps food with their flowers.
 Not one.
 Some plants will kill insects in their flowers, but I don't know of any that obtain any nutrients in that way.

 Other people insist that the flowers must be removed from venus fly traps or they will weaken and die.
 When I was a kid mine flowered most years and it never harmed them.
 Quite often after flowering they would divide into several new plants.
 I often collected their seed and grew it into more plants, each one genetically different from the rest.
 Growing venus fly traps from seed is heaps of fun, if you ever get a chance I say give it a go.